-- Bar Exam Primer This summer course covers heavily tested areas of the bar exam that students studied in their first year of law school, as well as crucial law school and bar exam skills.
+- 2318-Bar Exam Primer This summer course covers heavily tested areas of the bar exam that students studied in their first year of law school, as well as crucial law school and bar exam skills.
 This course requires mandatory attendance of 12 hours of in-person sessions on campus.
-This course must be completed during the summer after a student's first year. - Bar Preparation Strategies: MPT This course introduces students to the MPT portion of the bar exam and builds on crucial reading, writing, and analysis skills learned during the first year of law school.
-This course is only offered in the fall semester and can be taken any time after the first year. - Constitutional Criminal Procedure - Evidence - Bar Preparation Strategies: MBE & MEE This course reviews crucial bar exam skills and the seven MBE subjects through lectures, essays, activities, and multiple-choice questions.
-This course is offered in the fall and spring semesters and must be completed during a student's final semester.
+This course must be completed during the summer after a student's first year. - 2418-Bar Preparation Strategies: MPT This course introduces students to the MPT portion of the bar exam and builds on crucial reading, writing, and analysis skills learned during the first year of law school.
+This course is only offered in the fall semester and can be taken any time after the first year. - 1204-Constitutional Criminal Procedure: Investigation and Interrogation - 2500-Evidence - 4001-Bar Preparation Strategies: MBE & MEE This course reviews crucial bar exam skills and the seven MBE subjects through lectures, essays, activities, and multiple-choice questions.
+This course is offered only in the spring semester and must be completed during a student's final spring semester.